MoonModules/WLED-Docs/docs/basics/install-binary.md

 This installer is not yet available for ESPs with flash chips smaller than 4MB (e.g. ESP01)

 !!! tip
-    In case you want to flash WLED with audioreactive usermod:
-    Several users reported that this alternative, unofficial installer site may work better: [https://wled-install.github.io/](https://wled-install.github.io/).
     After using the standard WLED installer, microphone hardware sometimes cannot be initialized properly by WLED.
     For flashing the MoonModules version of WLED, we recommend using this installer site: [https://wled-install.github.io/](https://wled-install.github.io/)